Malaysian PM refuses to resign, delays vote by a month

 “Therefore, the issue of my resignation … doesn’t arise,” he said.

 Muhyiddin took power in March 2020 after initiating the collapse of the former reformist government that won 2018 elections.
-His party joined hands with UMNO and several others to form a new government but with a razor-thin majority.
+His party joined hands with UMNO and several others to form a new government but his alliance is unstable with a razor-thin majority.

-But since January he had been ruling by ordinance without legislative approval thanks the suspension of Parliament in a state of emergency declared because of the pandemic.
+Since January, he had been ruling by ordinance without legislative approval thanks to the suspension of Parliament in a state of emergency declared because of the pandemic.
 Critics say he was using the emergency, which expired Aug.
 1, to avoid a vote in Parliament that would show he had lost a majority of support.

+At the same time, public anger has mounted against his government after a lockdown in June failed to contain the spread of the virus, with daily cases soaring above 10,000 since mid-July.

-Because of persistent questions over his legitimacy, Muhyiddin said Wednesday that a motion of vote of confidence in his leadership will be tabled for a vote when Parliament resumes next month.
+Because of persistent questions over his legitimacy, Muhyiddin said Wednesday that a motion of confidence in his leadership will be tabled for a vote when Parliament resumes next month.

 “In this way, my position as prime minister and the Alliance National as the ruling government can be determined in accordance with the law and the constitution,” he said.